shiv6891/shiv6891.github.io/_pages/about.md

 I am a Postdoctoral researcher at UKP Lab, TU Darmstadt.

-I am currently working on Contextual and Applied Multimodal Reasoning, focusing on hetrogenous data types.
+Broadly interested in NLP and Multimodal AI.
+Currently working on Contextual and Applied Multimodal Reasoning with emphasis on hetrogenous data types.

 I pursued my PhD at IIT Delhi, and my thesis revolves around analyzing and characterizing Harmfulness within memes.
 Besides staring at memes that are both funny and outrageous, I primarily explore various computational solutions involving multimodality and LLMs towards modeling the affective dimensions that enable characterisation and contextualisation of harmful memes.